RichardRuth/Math_Arranger/README.md

 # Math_Arranger
 Python Certification Code Challenge Problem

 This code was developed as part of a Python Certification challenge problem.
 Below were the rubrics of the challenge problem, including functionality requirements and test rules.
+A full link to the rest repository on repl.it with test files included can be found here: https://repl.it/@RichardRNVSG/FCC-Python-Arithmetic-Arranger#.replit
 Assignment

 Create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function should optionally take a second argument.
 When the second argument is set to True, the answers should be displayed.